hillaryAHR/LIB-201/README.md

 <a href="https://smithpapers.github.io/about">Read more on the Smith Family members</a>, or <a href="https://smithpapers.github.io/subjects.html">read more about the content of the letters</a>.

+For more context about the collection, <a href="https://youtu.be/zPynkw9V-Q8">watch an interview with Dr. Bridget Pieschel and Steve Pieschel</a>, donors of the Smith Papers.

 ## About the Process

 ### Tracking Progress